Koenkk/zigbee2mqtt.io/docs/devices/CCTFR6700.md

 ### Pairing and configuring
 After pairing the device requires:
 - the pilot mode to be configured (Contactor/Pilot)
-- an external temperature measurment, either through a bind from a sensor, or report from the coordinator trhough automation.
+- an external temperature measurement, either through a bind from a sensor, or report from the coordinator trhough automation.
 The temperature must be refreshed at least every 10mn
 - the target thermostat set point
 <!-- Notes END: Do not edit below this line -->